mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 5.4 Creating the Article model

-Luckily, we have already created the model - it's the `Article` JPA entity class.
-We will use so-called O/R mapper named [Hibernate](http://hibernate.org/orm/) which will map the Article object to a relational database.
+Luckily, we have already created the model - it's the `Article` entity class.
+We will use [Sql2o](http://www.sql2o.org/) which will map the Article object to a relational database.
 By default it will map to the "Article" table.
 To create the table, we will have to create the migration.

-> **Note:** Hibernate is smart enough to automatically map column names to the Article class properties, which means you don't have to provide the database name for every property inside JPA entities, as that will be done automatically by Hibernate.
+> **Note:** Sql2o is smart enough to automatically map column names to the Article class properties, which means you don't have to provide the database name for every property inside entities, as that will be done automatically by Sql2o.

 To create the migration, create a file named `V01__CreateArticle.sql` in the `web/src/main/resources/db/migration` directory, with the following contents: